gdimit01/gdimit01/README.md

 I am a Junior Full Stack Developer
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 from England.
-- :telescope: I’m working as a Junior Full Stack Developer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Junior Full Stack Developer and contributing to frontend and backend for building web/mobile applications.
-- :seedling: Exploring Technical Content Writing.
+- :seedling: I enjoy working in JavaScript and using framewoks such as React, React Native and Angular.
+Also, I have an interest in Firebase, Node.js, Express.js and API architecture.
-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on GeeksforGeeks and read about full stack technologies.
 - 📫 How to reach me:
   [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/georgi-dimitrov-9a835377/)